Summer at Camp Orkila

 people hold kayak paddles

-Islanders Trip Leader Positions
+Islanders Trip Leader

 An Islanders Trip Leader is responsible for implementing a 4 week kayaking expedition program.
 Aside from ensuring the physical and emotional safety of their group, Trip Leaders are also responsible for delivering expedition programming and creating a unique and engaging experience for their participants.
 Trip leaders should have documented experience in sea kayaking, be comfortable cooking and camping in the backcountry and have experience working with teens.
 In addition to leading the Islanders program, Islanders Trip Leaders may be responsible for supporting other expeditions programs, training, and operations.